nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Switch Yuna, summon Valefor, Boost once and cast Fire(Funguar) or Blizzard(Red Element) until you kill it.
   * Keep fighting encounters as the notes says until you reach Yuna's Sphere Level.

+## Thunder Plains

+### Shop Skip
+  You can skip buying phoenix down's and grenades at the shop and buy Phoenix Downs instead at Oaka, saving you some seconds.
+Bribing Sand Wolves may potentially net you 15 Sleeping Powders for 3 extra for BFA and you can steal some Grenades from the machina fight anyway.
+Personally, I buy 4 grenades at the shop to use on the Buers, Iron Giant Encounter just so I don't to find one more to charge OD on.
+Shop Skip is only faster if you get 15 Sleeping Powders and at a trivial amount at that.

 ## Bikanel Island
-  * Get this 10k Gil Chest when you reach it.
-  ![Bikanel Chest](https://i.imgur.com/trJVLUu.png)
+  Sometimes in you'll be in a pinch in Bikanel Island, either you don't get Lulu's Sphere Level to the appropriate levels or you don't have Silence Grenades for Home.
+Some of these strats are meant to save you and one is arguably faster than the usual strat(but hella riskier too).
+But they are situational, so if this happens to you look here.

+### Levelling Lulu
+  If you forgot to give Lulu a turn on Seymour, Crawler, Spherimorph then you'll have to level her here on Bikanel to get Bribe.

+  * You can level Lulu either with Tidus killing the Big Green Lizard or Mix - Grenade with Rikku on a Cactuar (Make sure Lulu gets a turn before you kill either).
+  * Proceed to the usual Home Strats.

+### Farplane Shadow
+  Sometimes Anima will give you a rare Farplane Shadow (or two.
+You (un)lucky bastard) and refuse to give out Silence Grenades.
+You can use them on the Sandragora Fights to easily kill them, saving Kimahri his OD for use on the Bombs. **Farplane Shadow can miss so yes, this is risky to do.**

+  * 1st Sandragora Fight - Tidus, Defend - Rikku - Use Farplane Shadow
+  * 2nd Sandragora Fight - Repeat if you have an extra Farplane Shadow, otherwise normal Auron Strats.
+  * Bomb Fight - Switch Kimahri - OD - Stone Breath.
+  * Proceed on normal strats.

+### 10,000 Gil Chest
   If you happen to come across a weapon like Mage Masher before Bikanel then I highly suggest you skip this.
 Getting this chest guarantees you 1-2 encounters that you have to run away from.
 This is very subjective but it saved me a couple of times where this chest saved me from being short of money by calm lands (Minimum Bribe is 35k per Flan and I would have gotten 65k if it weren't for this chest.)
-Also bribing amount is purely RNG so even if you got the minimum amount of money it doesn't guarantee you getting 24 Fire Gems from the Flans.
+Also Bribe Reward amount is purely RNG so even if you got the minimum amount of money(or even 100k Gil) it doesn't guarantee you getting 24 Fire Gems from the Flans.

+  * Get this 10k Gil Chest when you reach it.
+  ![Bikanel Chest](https://i.imgur.com/trJVLUu.png)

 ## Evrae
   Sometimes you would forget to switch Auron out of the Party for Tidus at Home.
 This wastes time, and as such unless you're like 20minutes++ ahead of your PB I would rather opt out of it and just kill my run.
 This works great to keep marathons or races alive tho.